AutoSpeedWatch automatically records speeding vehicles as an aid to Community Speed Watch (CSW) schemes.

 - Provides feedback to CSW groups

-Like everything, AutoSpeedWatch has some limitations: It's solar powered so doesn't operate at night or if light levels are low, it won't always record every speeder every time (for example if other traffic makes it difficult to distinguish offending from non-offending traffic), and it isn't Home Office 'type approved' equipment for issuing fines.
-However, it does help identify the worst and most persistent speeders, and targets the police at where and when to enforce.
-It also gives the police the option of talking with the registered owner to nudge them into better driving behaviour, or risk being fined.
-Changing driver behaviour is the key to stopping speeding.
+Like everything, AutoSpeedWatch has some limitations: It's solar powered so doesn't operate at night or if light levels are low, it won't always record every speeder every time (for example if other traffic makes it difficult to distinguish offending from non-offending traffic), and it isn't (doesn't need to be) Home Office 'type approved' equipment for the purposes of issuing penalties.
+However, it does help identify the worst and most persistent speeders, and targets the police at where and when to enforce, or nudge.

-AutoSpeedWatch has been developed over many years to specifically provide a better means of local community support for policing of speed.
+AutoSpeedWatch has been developed for compliance with legislation and ICO & SCC guidance to specifically provide a better means of local community support for policing of speed.
 It allows a tighter and more productive relationship between Community Policing and the communities they serve.

 About Autospeedwatch Limited

-After years of development and recent successful trials, Autospeedwatch Limited has been set up to bring the benefits of the system to all Community Speedwatch groups, whilst keeping the cost to the community as low as possible.
-We are a small group of individuals developing and constructing the units in the UK.
+After years of encouragement, development, and successful trials, Autospeedwatch Limited has been set up to bring the benefits of the system to all Community Speedwatch groups, whilst keeping the cost to the community as low as possible.